 That’s why composting is so important.
 Composting allows organic carbon to return to the earth and reduces greenhouse gases.

 Food waste, leaves, grass clippings, and other organic materials hold valuable nutrients that can go back to the soil after decomposition.
 When carried out correctly, food and compostable goods can break down in a few months, and the result is a healthy soil with a nutrient-rich makeup.

-When your wrap has reached the end of its useful life—typically after 6-12 months of regular use—you can add wraps directly to your backyard compost pile.
+When your wrap has reached the end of its useful life—typically after about a year of regular use—you can add wraps directly to your backyard compost pile.
 Compost adds nitrogen to a garden, which contributes to a plant’s healthy, green growth.

 To compost Bee's Wrap®, cut it into strips to add to your compost heap or bin.
 With a bit of time and the proper environmental conditions, your Bee's Wrap® will break down into compost for your home garden.

 Simple, sustainable ingredients with a natural life cycle are the very foundation of Bee's Wrap®’s commitment to the planet.